 Published: 2.2.21 | By: Daniel Baker, Primary Care Coalition Communications Specialist

-Nexus Montgomery’s Skilled Nursing Facility Alliance [SNF Alliance] began in 2017 with a goal to reduce readmissions and improve patient outcomes among the 26 SNFs across Montgomery County (and two in Prince George’s County).
+Nexus Montgomery’s Skilled Nursing Facility [SNF] Alliance began in 2017 with a goal to reduce readmissions and improve patient outcomes among the 26 SNFs across Montgomery County (and two in Prince George’s County).
 Today, the SNF Alliance consists of 36 SNFs.

-As we begin 2021, we wanted to acknowledge the challenge our health care providers faced,of keeping SNF Alliance patients healthy during a pandemic.
+As we begin 2021, we wanted to acknowledge the challenge our health care providers faced; keeping SNF Alliance patients healthy during a pandemic.

-COVID-19 vaccines didn’t hit the medical facility halls until the very end of 2020.
-Earlier that fall, the SNFs faced familiar vaccination challenge; namely increased pressure to distribute the influenza and pneumococcal vaccines to patients.
+During the fall of 2020, the SNFs encountered a familiar vaccination challenge with a twist.
+Due to COVID-19, they faced increased pressure to distribute the influenza and pneumococcal vaccines to their patients and staff members.
 It’s one thing to face a once-in-a-century virus.
 It’s another when the difficulty of caring for patients is compounded with the annual challenge of preventing the spread of both the flu and pneumonia.

 Fortunately, the SNF Alliance was well prepared to vaccinate both the high-risk patients it cares for and staff that dole out the care.
 This foresight undoubtedly saved lives.